aptejada/aptejada/README.md

 <h1 align="center">Hi 👋, I'm Aubrey Tejada</h1>
 <h3 align="center">Fascinated by the host-microbe-microbe interactions.
 Enthused by how codes conceal the mysteries of life, and how we can encrypt/decrypt these codes.
-Sometimes wondering why I feel the spark of joy in doing bioinformatics despite its steep learning curves.
-I'm still figuring it out but I am 80% sure, it's fun.
+Sometimes wondering why I feel the spark of joy in doing bioinformatics/data science despite its steep learning curves.
+I am 80% sure, it's fun.
 The 20% is reserved for all 🤯😮‍💨 annoyance I grumble in front of my computer screen, sometimes 👩‍💻. </h3>

 - 🔭 I’m currently working on [Giant Clam Microbiome Project](https://github.com/aptejada/GCMicrobiome) and [CodeBuddy-01](https://github.com/aptejada/CodeBuddy-01)